fhundewadt/kodi.html.browser.tv.jw.org/README.md

 ## Pull requests

-Please feel free to fork, update the code, and request a marge.
+Please feel free to fork, update the code, and request a merge.

 But FORK ONLY FROM MASTER !